Development environment

 – generates waveforms in thevcd

-tool.
+) are generated, which can help find commonly used signals.
 The files are saved in thetest/__traces__/

 directory.
 Useful for debugging and test-driven development.-p